The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: Abstract

 \section{Abstract}

-We present the largest systematic search to date for luminous $z\gtrsim8$ galaxy candidates using $\sim$1267 arcmin$^{2}$ of (pure-)parallel \hst\ observations from the SuperBoRG data set, a compilation of 316 random sightlines with ACS and WFC3 observations, which together represent a factor $\sim1.4\times$ larger than existing data sets.
-Using NIR color cuts and careful photo-$z$ analyses, we find 49 $z\sim8-12$ galaxy candidates over 44 unique sightlines, and derive global galaxy properties such as \text{UV} magnitudes and continuum slopes, sizes, and rest-frame optical properties (e.g., SFRs, stellar masses, $A_{\rm v}$).
-Taking advantage of the (pure-)parallel nature of our data set - making it one of the most representative thus far - and derived SFRs, we evaluate the cosmic star formation rate density for the bright end of the luminosity at $z\sim8-10$ and test the validity of luminosity function-derived results using a conversion factor.
+We present the largest systematic, \hst-based search to date for luminous $z\gtrsim8$ galaxy candidates using $\sim$1267 arcmin$^{2}$ of (pure-)parallel observations from a compilation of 288 random sightlines with ACS and WFC3 observations, derived from the SuperBoRG data set and together representing a factor $\sim1.12\times$ larger than existing space-based data sets.
+Using NIR color cuts and careful photo-$z$ analyses, we find 31 $z\gtrsim8$ galaxy candidates over 29 unique sightlines, and derive global galaxy properties such as \textit{UV} magnitudes and continuum slopes, sizes, and rest-frame optical properties (e.g., SFRs, stellar masses, $A_{\rm v}$).
+Taking advantage of the (pure-)parallel nature of our data set - making it one of the most representative thus far - and derived SFRs, we evaluate the cosmic star formation rate density for the bright end of the \textit{UV} luminosity function at $z\sim8-10$ and test the validity of luminosity function-derived results using a conversion factor.
 We find our method yields comparable results to those derived with luminosity functions.
-Furthermore, we present follow up observations of 4 (Super)BoRG targets with Keck/MOSFIRE, finding no evidence of Ly$\alpha$ in $>3$ hrs of $Y-$band observations in either, consistent with a largely neutral medium at $z\sim8$.
+Furthermore, we present follow up observations of 5 (Super)BoRG targets with Keck/MOSFIRE, finding no evidence of Ly$\alpha$ in $>3$ hrs of $Y-$band observations in either, consistent with a largely neutral medium at $z\sim8$.
 Our results offer a definitive \hst\ legacy on the bright end of the luminosity function and provide a valuable benchmark as well as targets for follow up with \jwst.

 \keywords{galaxies: high-redshift, galaxies: ISM, galaxies: star formation, cosmology: dark ages, reionization, first stars}